Architecture | Engineering | Construction | Development

 Suit began working as a Realtor in 1985 and later worked as a mortgage loan officer.

 From 2000 to 2008, she was the Republican delegate representing Chesapeake and Virginia Beach.
-As a delegate, she worked with Sen. Phil Mims to develop the Fair Housing Commission in Virginia and later chaired the commission.
+As a delegate, she served on the Virginia Housing Commission, where she worked with its chair, Sen. Phil Mims, to develop the Virginia Fair Housing Office.
+Suit later chaired the commission and sponsored numerous commission bills shaping state housing policy.

 After retiring from the House of Delegates, she served as then-Gov. Robert F. McDonnell’s secretary of veterans affairs and homeland security, the first person to hold the post.